Col Hasan (Retd) describes some exquisite natural beauties

 exquisite natural beauties

-Flowers are the best gift of nature to the human race.
-They are bewitchingly attractive to human spirit.
+Lovely flowers are the best gift of nature to the human race.
+They are bewitchingly attractive to the human spirit.
 They have the potential to uplift human soul even out of deeply depressing circumstances.
 When they bloom they bring a breath of fresh air and their aroma engenders vivacity of life.
 Flowers bloom in every shape and form and with extremely vibrant colours that adds a scintillating appearance to them.
 There are innumerable kinds and types of flowers but some are exceptionally beautiful and draw attention towards them.

 Daffodils